Why Invest Here?

 YARA INTERNATIONAL The largest producer of granular urea in North America, this Norwegian-based company owns and operates a world-scale nitrogen production facility supporting the world’s ever-rising demand for food.
 The Belle Plaine plant has two main operating units, the urea plant and the ammonia plant producing 700 tonnes of UAN a day (nitric acid is a key component of this liquid fertilizer).
 Yara also produces roughly 1.1 million tonnes of urea per annum.

-ON HOLD The Company’s 2012 plans for a $2 billion expansion were postponed due to the high cost of construction.
-Should that project proceed it would add approximately 100 new high quality permanent jobs to its current 130-person workforce.
+The Company’s previous plans announced in 2012 for a $2 billion expansion were postponed due to the high cost of construction.
+Should that project proceed in the future it could add approximately 100 new high quality permanent jobs to its current 130-person workforce.

 ALPINE PLANT FOODS Alpine Plant Foods is the Canadian leader in seed placed liquid fertilizer with manufacturing facilities located near Belle Plaine.
 Alpine has established itself as the leader in the liquid fertilizer business in Canada.
 The company has significant investment in research and development, new technology and uses a leading manufacturing process.